cvlab-kaist/S4M/install.md

 python3 -m pip install git+https://github.com/cocodataset/panopticapi.git
 ```

 Install SAM2 and download a [model_checkpoint](https://github.com/facebookresearch/sam2#model-description).
-Please save the SAM2 checkpoints to <path/to/sam2_checkpoint> under `./model_weights` (we recommend that you download san2_hiera_large.pt, as this is the checkpoint we primarily use!).
+Please save the SAM2 checkpoints under `./model_weights` (we recommend that you download san2_hiera_large.pt, as this is the checkpoint we primarily use!).

 ```bash
 cd sam2